ntlind/goblock/README.md

 ## Installation

+1. Clone this repo anywhere you'd like
-1. Open Chrome and navigate to `chrome://extensions/`
+2. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" (toggle in top right)
+3. Enable "Developer mode" (toggle in top right)
-3. Click "Load unpacked"
+4. Click "Load unpacked"
-4. Select the `goblock` folder
+5. Select the `goblock` repo that you cloned in step #1
-5. The extension icon should appear in your toolbar
+6. The extension icon should appear in your toolbar

 ## Usage